sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 pipeline.binary_columns(df)
 ```

 We convert all of them to explicit binary columns.
-The date columns should also
-be parsed into datetime objects.
 ```python
 %psource cleaner.fix_types
 ```